autamus/docs/user-guide/create-automated-build.md

  - ghcr.io/autamus/container-builder-template:latest from Dockerfile
  - ghcr.io/autamus/container-builder-template:subfolder from subfolder/Dockerfile

+When you create a release (e.g., 1.0.0), the following containers will also be built.

+ - ghcr.io/autamus/container-builder-template:1.0.0-latest from Dockerfile
+ - ghcr.io/autamus/container-builder-template:1.0.0-subfolder from subfolder/Dockerfile

 ### 4. Check Triggers

-By default, adding these files will build containers on a pull request (to test changes) and then deploy on any merge into the main branch.
+By default, adding this workflow will build containers on a pull request (to test changes) and then deploy on any merge into the main branch.
 You can take a look at [GitHub triggers](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) if you want to choose a different event (e.g., a release).